 You can find tons of scavenger hunt ideas online (or you can craft your own).
 Grab some friends, set up some prizes and spend an afternoon seeing which group of friends' hunting skills are the strongest.

-You used to have to have a fancy GPS to take in this fun sport, but now with apps available for Android and iPhone, you can sign up for a geocache account and go for a hunt.
-Not only is it free, you might even get something free out of it if you find a particularly good treasure cache!
+Yes, it's still a thing!
+The old-school way to geocache involved a GPS unit, but now there are apps that make it easy to get started—you can sign up for a geocache account and go for a hunt.
+Not only is it free, you might even get something out of it if you find a particularly good treasure cache.

 22. Stargaze or meteor shower gaze